survivorsunited/survivorsunited.org/docs/minecraft/first-steps/things-to-visit.md

 ### Community Contribution
 - Help maintain farms and facilities
-- Contribute resources when you can
+- Contribute resources when you can, put them into sorter input or into mass storage bins located in the home base.
 - Report issues or needs to administrators

 ## Trading Hall